AiswaryaPM98/Portfolio/README.md

 3. Percentage share of each language : Share of each language for different contents.

 In case study 2 the insights are found based on following questions :
-1. User Engagement : To measure the activeness of a user. measuring if the user finds quality product/services.
+1. User Engagement : To measure the activeness of a user.
 2. User Growth : Amount of users growing over time for a product.
 3. Weekly Retention : Users getting retained weekly after signing up for  aproduct.
 4. Weekly Engagement : To measure the activeness of a user.
 Measuring if the user finds quality in a service weekkly.